gimmie/ruby/README.md

 # GimmieAPI

-Ruby wrapper for the Gimmie API.
-Currently only sending events are supported.
+Ruby wrapper for the Gimmie API for sending Events and retrieving owned Stamp Cards.

 ## Installation